knobs-dev/indid-documentation/sdk/coreSdk.md

 ## prepareSendETH

 A method for preparing a partial user operation that sends the desired amount of native currency to the recipient.
 The nonceOP field is optional and can be used to override the nonce of the smart contract account.
+The initCode is optional and can be used to deploy a new smart contract wallet.
 It’s partial because it still needs to be sponsored (optionally) and signed.

 Returns a builder containing the partial user operation.